-Solid approximation.
-The above definition is appropriate for surfaces not solids.
-On the other hand, [3, 7] present a metric suitable for solids that measures the distance to the sphere surface along the polygon normal direction, over a set of sample points on the original surface X. Because the method is based on point samples and projects distances onto discrete polygon normals, it can easily miss or underweigh regions of large protrusion.
-It also neglects concavities (see Fig. 5).
-We instead apply a volumetric version of Eq.
-1 that measures volume outside the object but inside an approximating sphere (Fig. 2a,b).
-More precisely, for a single sphere S the error metric, called sphere outside volume (SOV), is defined as
+Solid Approximation The above definition is appropriate for surfaces not solids.
+On the other hand, [3,7] present a metric suitable for solids that measures distance to the sphere surface along the polygon normal direction, over a set of sample points on the original surface X. Because the method is based on point samples and projects distances onto discrete polygon normals, it can easily miss or underweight regions of large protrusion.
+It also neglects concavities (see Figure 5).
+We instead apply a volumetric version of (1) which measures volume outside the object but inside an approximating sphere (Figure 2ab).

-Fig. 2a-c.
-Outside volume, SOV, and SOTV. a The green region is the outside volume. b A single sphere is divided by the object's triangles into two parts: inside (gray) and outside volume or SOV (green). c One triangle is highlighted (brown) to show its corresponding SOTV.
-SOV is computed via a sum over SOTVs where X is the original object and d(X, y) returns if a point y is outside X. The global error metric for the entire sphere set is defined by summing $E(X, S_i)$ over all spheres in the set $\{S_i\}$ . $S_i$ is defined by the center $o_i$ and the radius $r_i$ .
+More precisely, for a single sphere S the error metric, called sphere outside volume (SOV), is defined as where X is the original object and d(X, y) returns whether a point y is outside X. The global error metric for the entire sphere set is defined by summing $E(X, S_i)$ over all spheres in the set $\{S_i\}$ . $S_i$ is defined by center $o_i$ and radius $r_i$ .

-$$E(X, S) = \iiint{y \in S} d(X, y) \, dy$$

-$$d(X, y) = \begin{cases} 0 & y \in X \\ 1 & y \notin X \end{cases},$$ (2)
+$$E(X,S) = \iiint{y \in S} d(X,y) \, dy \tag{2}$$ $$d(X,y) = \begin{cases} 0 \ y \in X \\ 1 \ y \notin X \end{cases}$$

-Unlike the Hausdorff error, this definition is onesided: only volume in the sphere set outside the original mesh counts.
-This is reasonable, since we are computing a bounding approximation through which no part of the original mesh can protrude.
-Another issue is that our definition overcounts volume from $S_i$ that overlaps outside X. Neglecting this typically small overlap makes the computation tractable, because each $S_i$ 's SOV can be computed independently without a set union operation.
+Unlike Hausdorff error, this definition is one-sided: only volume in the sphere set outside the original mesh counts.
+This is reasonable since we are computing a bounding approximation through which no part of the original mesh can protrude.
+Another issue is that our definition overcounts volume from $S_i$ which overlap outside X. Neglecting this typically small overlap makes the computation tractable because each $S_i$ 's SOV can be computed independently without a set union operation.

-4 Computing outside volume
+4 Computing Outside Volume

-A simple method to compute Eq.
-2 is to discretize the sphere set volume into a regular grid and count the number of grid cells outside the object.
+A simple method to compute (2) is to discretize the sphere set volume into a regular grid and count the number of grid cells outside the object.
 Too many grid cells are necessary to compute outside volume accurately.
 We instead apply an analytic method to compute the volume by directly integrating it triangle by triangle.
-For a sphere, Eq.
-2 can be represented as where T is the triangle set representing the object X, and V is the volume outside T but inside the sphere S. The outside volume of the entire sphere set approximation then is:
+For a sphere, (2) can be represented as where T is the triangle set representing the object X, and V is the volume outside T but inside the sphere S. The outside volume of the entire sphere set approximation then is: